qustodio/MQTT-Client-Framework/README.md

 3. Right click on it and select "Show in Finder" option.
 4. Just drag and drop MQTTClient.framework to your project

+## Run tests

+In order to run tests on this framework you'll need to launch a mqtt broker.
+In this case, we're going to use mosquitto.
+Follow these steps to install it and launch it:

+- `brew install mosquitto`
+- `./brokers/mosquitto/start.sh`.
+- Open `open MQTTClient/MQTTClient.xcodeproj`
+- Run test of MQTTClientiOS scheme.

 ## Security Disclosure

 If you believe you have identified a security vulnerability with MQTT-Client-Framework, please report it to ios@novastonemedia.com and do not post it to a public issue tracker.